Simulation-based Inference of Reionization Parameters from 3D Tomographic 21 cm Light-cone Images -- II: Application of Solid Harmonic Wavelet Scattering Transform: Results

 Regarding the posterior validation, all $p$-values are larger than 0.01 both for the ``SKA noise'' case and the case of ``SKA noise + residual foreground'', which implies that our results are at least reliable with a significance of 0.01.
 Also, the $p$-values of {\tt 3D ScatterNet} are generically larger than those of {\tt 21cmDELFI-PS}.

 In sum, for all cases of different assumptions in noise and residual foreground, {\tt 3D ScatterNet} outperforms the {\tt 21cmDELFI-PS}.
 Our results demonstrate that the solid harmonic WST can extract the information from the 3D 21~cm light-cone images in a more effective way than the power spectrum statistic itself.
+These results are consistent with the previous findings that the $n$th-order scattering transform captures the information up to the $2^n$-point function \citep{mallat2012group,2021arXiv211201288C}.
+In addition, \citet{2023arXiv230704994S} introduced the concept of \emph{mutual information} to evaluate the comparisons between different data summaries by giving them scores and found that the solid harmonic WST not only outperforms the power spectrum but also surpasses the combined information including both power spectrum and bispectrum, in the context of extracting the information from the 21~cm datacube.